Data protection

 6. Main obligations and processing requirements

 • Record of processing activities of public authorities and bodies: Public authorities and bodies listed in Art.
 77 Organic Law 3/2018 shall publish their record of processing activities.
 This record shall include the information set up in Art.
-30 of the GDPR and the legal basis (Art.
+30 of the GDPR and the legal basis for the processing (Art.
 31).

 • Blocking of personal data: The data controller shall be obliged to block the data when they are rectified or deleted.
 The blocking of data consists of the identification and reservation of the data, adopting technical and organisational measures to prevent their processing, including their visualisation, except for making the data available to judges and courts, the Public Prosecutor´s Office or the competent Public Administrations, in particular the data protection authorities, for the enforcement of possible liabilities arising from the processing and only for the period of limitation of the same.
 Once this period has elapsed, the data shall be deleted.